harvardinformatics/informatics-website/docs/resources/tutorials/pangenome-cactus-minigraph.md

 ---
-title: Pangenome inference with Cactus-minigraph
+title: "[Tutorial] Pangenome inference with Minigraph-Cactus"
+description: "A tutorial and associated Snakemake workflow for infering a pangenome with Minigraph-Cactus."
 authors:
     - Gregg Thomas
 ---

+# Pangenome inference with Minigraph-Cactus

 {{ author_row(page) }}

 For aligning genome assemblies from the same species for population genomic analyses, the [Cactus genome alignment software :octicons-link-external-24:](https://github.com/ComparativeGenomicsToolkit/cactus){:target="_blank"} has [implemented a workflow :octicons-link-external-24:](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md){:target="_blank"} using [minigraph :octicons-link-external-24:](https://github.com/lh3/minigraph){:target="_blank"}.
 However, this can still be technically difficult to run.
-Here we have developed a [Snakemake :octicons-link-external-24:](https://snakemake.readthedocs.io/en/stable/){:target="_blank"} pipeline to facilitate running Cactus-minigraph on a computing cluster.
-For more details on how Snakemake breaks up Cactus-minigraph's steps, expand the box below.
+Here we have developed a [Snakemake :octicons-link-external-24:](https://snakemake.readthedocs.io/en/stable/){:target="_blank"} pipeline to facilitate running Minigraph-Cactus on a computing cluster.
+For more details on how Snakemake breaks up Minigraph-Cactus's steps, expand the box below.

 ??? example "The cactus-minigraph snakemake pipeline's rulegraph"